JackHowa/mbsr-template/readings/goethe-start.md

 ---
 pageTitle: Begin It
+description: Goethe's couplet's meant to inspire.
+All about beginnings.
+weekNumber: 1

 ---

 Until one is committed there is always hesitancy, the chance to draw back, always ineffectiveness.